 They Were Institutionalized Due To Their Increasingly Violent Behavior

 After leaving school, the girls became increasingly violent and unpredictable.
 They began drinking heavily, using marijuana, and often lashed out at each other physically.
-June once tried to drown Jennifer in a local river and Jennifer tried to strangle June with a radio cord.
+The twins even attempted to kill one another.
+June once tried to drown Jennifer in a local river, and Jennifer tried to strangle June with a radio cord.

 This type of behavior is ultimately what led to the pair being institutionalized.
 In October of 1981, June and Jennifer burned down a tractor store together and caused $200,000 worth of damage.
 They then vandalized and attempted to burn down a local technical college.